Norma1dj/cardealership/README.md

 ## Getting Started

-    Requirements:
+* Requirements:
-        -Docker
-        -Git
-        -Node.js
-        -Insomnia(optional)
+    - Docker
+    - Git
+    - Node.js
+    - Insomnia(optional)

-    Steps:
+* Steps:
-        -Fork the repository
+    - Fork the repository
-        -Clone to your local computer:
+    - Clone to your local computer:
-            -git clone << url >>
+        - git clone << url >>
-        -Start up the project using Docker
+    - Start up the project using Docker
-            -docker volume create beta-data
+        - docker volume create beta-data
-            -docker compose build
+        - docker compose build
-            -docker compose up
+        - docker compose up
-        -Verify in the Docker app all containers  are running without errors -Access the frontend at http://localhost:3000/
+    - Verify in the Docker app all containers  are running without errors
+    - Access the frontend at http://localhost:3000/